parkverdict

 Pony Express National Historic Trail

 Fort Point with visitors approaching on road in front and Golden Gate Bridge above.
-57WORTH IT NPS photo/Will Elder
+57GOOD RANGE NPS photo/Will Elder

 National Historic Site · CA